shekharbiswas/Clustering/README.md

 - Average_Response_Time: Average time (in seconds) taken by the user to respond to exercises.
 - Session_Frequency: Number of sessions the user completes per week.
 - Improvement_Rate: Rate of improvement in user's scores over a certain period.

+# Project 2 :
+A/B Testing for Feature Impact on User Engagement

+## Description:
+Design and conduct an A/B test to evaluate the impact of a new feature on user engagement metrics for a hypothetical mobile app.
+The goal is to determine whether the new feature leads to a statistically significant increase in user engagement compared to the existing feature.